-The Chair is elected by the Board of Directors from among its Non-Executive Directors and removed from office on the recommendation of the Nomination Committee of KBC Group NV, subject to the prior approval of the NBB.
+The Chair is elected by the Board of Directors from among its Non-Executive Directors and removed from office on the recommendation of the Nomination Committee of KBC Group NV, where appropriate on the prior approval of the Competent Regulator.

-The office of chair of the Board of Directors cannot be held simultaneously with that of office of chair of the Executive Committee.
+The office of Chair of the Board of Directors cannot be held simultaneously with that of office of chair of the Executive Committee.